Inflectra/spira-documentation/docs/Spira-User-Manual/Product-Homepage.md

 ![](img/UserProduct_Management_74.png)

-Any pending test run can be either deleted or reassigned to another user that is a member of the product by the product manager or test manager.
+Any pending test run can be either deleted or reassigned to another member of the product. **NOTE**: only product administrators can delete or reassign test runs from this widget.

 ## Test Run Progress